Waimauku

 Waimauku is a small locality in the Auckland Region of New Zealand.
 It comes under the jurisdiction of Auckland Council, and is in the council's Rodney ward.
 Waimauku is approximately 4 kilometres west of Huapai on State Highway 16 at the junction with the road to Muriwai Beach.
 Helensville is 16 km to the north-west.
 Waimauku is a Māori word which is literally translated as wai: stream and mauku: varieties of small ferns.

 Formerly a farming and fruit-growing community, the area around Waimauku now features a number of wineries and an increasing suburban and lifestyle farming population.

 The Auckland Regional Council announced in 2007 that Western Line rail services would be extended to Helensville for a one-year trial period commencing in July 2008.
 This service would include a stop at Waimauku.
 A new station platform was built at Waimauku and the service commenced on 14 July 2008.
 The service ceased in 2009, and the platform is currently unused.

+Etymology

+The name Waimauku describes the banks of the Kaipara River near the modern settlement, and how when they flooded only tī mauku (cabbage trees) would be visible.

 History

-The area is in the traditional rohe of Te Kawerau ā Maki.
-The name Waimauku describes the banks of the Kaipara River near the modern settlement, and how when they flooded only tī mauku (cabbage trees) would be visible.
+The wider Kaipara River area has been settled by Māori since at least 1400AD.
+Early tribal identities of the people who lived here included Ngā Oho, Ngāti Awa, Te Kawerau ā Maki and Ngāti Whātua.
+By the early 18th century, the major power in the area had become Te Taoū, a distinct hapū of Ngāti Whātua.

+The Waimauku Dairy Factory was established in 1909, specialising in collecting cream from the surrounding areas.
+By 1951 it was converted into a bulk receiving station for cream, and closed in 1956.
+In 1921, St Martin's Church was established at Waimauku.